ESWAT/augmentedreaction-theme/README.md

 Installation
 ------------------------------------------------------------------------
-###Package Control

-Just install it and make sure to update your `Settings - User` file with:

-    "theme": "Augmented Reaction.sublime-theme"

-###Manual

 Clone it into your packages directory.
 These are OSX paths because I'm lazy like that.
 For Windows/Other just substitute your paths like a boss.